SAP-samples/btp-azure-opensap/Week3/Unit2/README.md

 # SAP Workflow Management: Build Leave Request workflow

-The objective of the exercise is to create leave request workflow, deploy and run it on BTP.
-Also understand the basic concepts how it works.
+The objective of the exercise is to create leave request workflow, deploy and run it on SAP BTP Trial.
+Also understand the basic concepts of how it all fits together.

 ## Problems
 > If you have any issues with the exercises, don't hesitate to open a question in the openSAP Discussion forum for this course.
 Provide the exact step number: "Week3Unit1, Step 1.1: Command cannot be executed.
 My expected result was [...], my actual result was [...]".
 Logs, etc. are always highly appreciated.